gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If you want to disable daemon monitoring for all projects, add this setting to _«USER_HOME»/.gradle/gradle.properties_.
 Otherwise, just add it to a _gradle.properties_ file in the root of a project.

 In addition to this self-monitoring feature, Gradle now attempts to limit its overall consumption of system resources by shutting down daemons that are no longer in use.
 Gradle previously stopped daemons after a fixed period of inactivity.
 In 2.14, idle daemons will expire more quickly when memory pressure is high, thus freeing up system resources faster than before.

-These changes mean that it's much more convenient to run the daemon on continuous integration servers now, since you won't have to monitor the daemons as frequently yourself.

 ### Deprecation of Java 6 support